-Get the color dye of your choice and add it to the melted gel wax a little at a time.
-Be careful in putting the color dye to achieve your desired color.
-Make sure not to put too much dye colors to make your embedded objects visible.
+Get the colour dye of your choice and add it to the melted gel wax a little at a time.
+Be careful in putting the colour dye to achieve your desired colour.
+Make sure not to put too much dye colours to make your embedded objects visible.
 Be sure to use small objects only so as not to overwhelm your container.

 Step 4: Add scents.

 You can also add scents to your gel wax by choosing the essential oil of your choice.
 Put ½ teaspoon of it in the glass container of melted gel wax.

 Heat the glass container in the microwave or oven to about 71°C to reduce the appearance of bubbles on your gel candle.
 Now remove the glass container and place it on a level surface.
 Get a pen or a pencil.
 Pull the wick up and roll it over the pen or pencil to keep it straight.
 Make sure to keep it centred so take careful hold of it.
 Take your time and pour the gel wax gently, slowly, and carefully down the side.
 The gel temperature should be very hot to avoid getting bubbles.

 Step 7: Set the candle.

 Let the candle cool completely.
 Wait for 4 hours before you trim the wick for about ¼ inch at the end.